 Action - elevation and retraction of the mandible

-Insertion - medial surface of the mandible
+Insertion - medial surface of ramus and angle of mandible

 All the masticatory muscles move the mandible by acting on the temporomandibular joint.
 Watch the following videos and read the article to learn more about them.